 While this is a rare occurrence, algae can grow in water filters under specific environmental conditions.
 Understanding where the algae is coming from and how to prevent and treat it is key to ensuring the quality and safety of your drinking water.

-In this guide, we take a closer look at why algae grows inside water filters, what to do when it does and how to prevent it from recurring.
-We’ll also explore when it might be time to upgrade your water filtration system.
+In this guide, we'll take a look at why algae sometimes grows inside your water filter, what to do if you find it and how to keep it from returning.
+We’ll also discuss when it might be time to think about upgrading your water filter system.

-In this video, learn what to do if you notice algae or mould growing inside your water filter.
-While rare, this issue can occur in systems where water is sitting too long in the tank, especially if exposed to sunlight and warmth.
-Discover how to properly clean your filter components, such as the cartridge and mineral pad, without using harsh chemicals.
+In this video, you'll find out what to do if you spot a bit of algae or mould inside your water filter.
+It's not something that happens all the time, but it can happen if water's been sitting in the tank for too long, especially if it's exposed to sunlight and warmth.
+We'll show you how to clean your filter properly – including the cartridge and mineral pad – without using any harsh chemicals.

 Where Does the Algae Come From?

-If you’re dealing with algae in your water filter, there are typically two possible sources: your water supply or your surrounding environment.
+If you're dealing with algae in your water filter, it usually boils down to two main reasons: your water supply itself or the environment around it.

-If you’re using rainwater, as opposed to city water, it’s entirely possible that algae or other microorganisms are already present in the water.
-Rainwater tanks, especially, can be susceptible to organic contamination if they’re not well-maintained.
-Leaves, debris, bird droppings and sunlight exposure can introduce nutrients and spores into the system.
-In such cases, your current water filter might not be powerful enough to handle the biological load.
-You may need to consider upgrading to a more comprehensive filtration system such as a benchtop or under sink water filter for additional pre-filtration and UV disinfection capabilities. -
+If you're on rainwater, rather than town water, there's a fair chance that algae or other little microorganisms are already in the water before it even hits your filter.
+Rainwater tanks, especially, can be prone to contamination if they're properly maintained.
+Leaves, debris, bird droppings and sunlight all introduce nutrients and spores into the system.
+If this sounds like your setup, your current water filter might just not be effective enough to deal with the biological contaminants.
+You might need to have a think about upgrading to something a bit more heavy-duty, like a benchtop or under-sink water filter that can offer extra pre-filtration and even UV disinfection.

-If you’re on city water, which is typically disinfected with chlorine or chloramine, then the likelihood of algae entering your system through the water itself is very low.
-However, if you're still seeing algae in your water filter while using city water, it’s likely that spores from the environment are finding their way into your unit.
-This could be due to an open lid, inadequate sealing or exposure to external sources like dust, air or splashes from nearby sinks.
+If you're on city water, which usually gets treated with chlorine or chloramine to kill off contaminants, it's pretty unlikely that algae can get inside your system through the water itself.
+So, if you're still seeing algae in your filter even with town water, it's a good bet that spores from the air are finding their way into your unit.
+This could be happening if the lid's not on properly, the seals aren't doing their job or it's getting exposed to things like dust, air or even splashes from a nearby sink.

 Why Does Algae Grow in Water Filters?

-Even if your filter system starts out clean, several environmental factors can encourage algae to grow inside your water filter over time.
+Even if your filter system starts off clean, a few things in the environment can cause algae to grow inside your filter over time.

-Lack of Disinfectants: After filtration, the water in the bottom tank is usually free of chlorine or other chemical disinfectants.
-While this is desirable for drinking, it also means there's nothing in the water to prevent biological growth once it has passed through the filter.
+No Disinfectants Left: After your filter has done its job, the water in the bottom tank is usually free of chlorine or other chemical disinfectants.
+When that happens, it means there's nothing left in the water to stop any little biological critters from growing once they've passed through the filter.

 How to Clean a Water Filter That Has Algae Growing in It

-Filter cartridges, especially ceramic types, should not be cleaned with soap or detergents.
-Instead, scrub the ceramic cartridge gently under cool, flowing tap water with a scouring pad until the outer surface is clean.
-Dry Completely
+Don't Use Detergents on the Cartridges!
+This is important: filter cartridges, especially the ceramic types, should not be cleaned with soap or detergents.
+Instead, just scrub the ceramic cartridge gently under cool, running tap water.
+A non-scratch scourer pad should do the trick to get the outer surface clean.

-Once everything is dry, put your water filter back together and refill it with clean water.
+Reassemble and Refill: Once everything's dry, put your water filter back together and fill it up with clean water.

 Tips to Prevent Algae from Growing in Your Water Filter

-Even if algae isn’t currently visible, make it a habit to clean your water filter every few weeks.
-This will help prevent any early-stage growth that may not yet be visible.Don’t Let Water Sit Too Long
+Clean it Regularly: Even if you can't see any algae, make it a habit to clean your water filter every few weeks.
+This will help stop any early-stage growth that you might not even notice yet.

 When to Upgrade Your Water Filter

-If you've followed all the cleaning and prevention steps but algae in your water filter keeps returning, it could indicate a more serious issue:
+If you've tried all the cleaning tricks and prevention tips, but the algae in your water filter keeps coming back, it could be a sign of a bigger issue:

-Your current water filter may not be adequate for your water quality.
+Your current water filter might not be enough for your water quality.

-The system may be too exposed to environmental factors beyond your control.
+The system might be too exposed to things in the environment that you can't really control.

-In any of these situations, upgrading to a more advanced filter system might be your best option.
-High-performance systems may include additional stages such as activated carbon, silver-impregnated ceramic, sediment pre-filters or UV sterilisation — all of which can help manage microbial contamination more effectively.
+If any of these sound familiar, upgrading to a more advanced filter system could be your best move.
+High-performance systems might have advanced features like activated carbon, silver-impregnated ceramics, sediment pre-filters or even UV sterilisation – which can all help manage microbial contamination more effectively.

 Need Help?
 We’re Here for You

-If you’re still unsure what’s causing algae to grow in your water filter or how to fix it, feel free to contact us.
-Email us a photo, and we'll have a look at it for you.
+If you're still wondering about what's causing algae to grow in your water filter, or how to sort it out, don't hesitate to contact us.
+Send us an email with a photo, and we'll have a look for you.

-It might be a sign that this water filter is not sufficient for the contaminants that are in your water.
-If you purchased through us, we can give you a refund on your water filter and upgrade you to something better, which is our way to try and help.
+It might just be that this particular water filter isn't enough for the contaminants in your water.
+If you bought it through us, we can even look at giving you a refund on your current water filter and helping you upgrade to something better as our way of helping you out.

-We want to ensure you're drinking the safest, cleanest water possible because that’s what water filtration is all about.
+We want to make sure you're drinking the safest, cleanest water possible, because at the end of the day, that’s what water filtration is all about.

 Seeing algae in your water filter can be surprising, but it’s usually easy to fix and prevent with the right care and placement.
 Keep your filter clean, out of the sun and make sure it’s suited for your water source.